Updated: May 24

 (This is the painting and interior design of the house.
 You’ll start with naming the objective of your website and who you wish to engage, and then you’ll plan the design around that.
 Tip: Expect this to be a somewhat long process which never really feels ‘finished’ because you’ll always see things that need to be rearranged or fixed.)

 How?
-You may with to work with a virtual assistant who specializes in the platform you’ve chosen, who can guide you through the website creation process.
+You may wish to work with a virtual assistant who specializes in the platform you’ve chosen, who can guide you through the website creation process.
 This person should have knowledge of user experience and content best practices, search engine optimization (SEO), and how to best unify your entire online presence.

 D. Requires a technical expert:

 6. Set up backend/technical stuff to ready the site to launch.

 (This is like hooking up plumbing and electrical services to ready the house to be lived in.)

 How?
 Like for #5 above, you may wish to work with a virtual assistant who has experience in the platform you’ve chosen, who can either do these steps themselves or teach you to do it.